Tapish0305/Vyapaar-AI/README.md

 - 📰 Shares the freshest news about these programs.
 - 📚 Breaks down GST requirements in simple words you can actually understand.
 - 📊 Creates easy-to-read tables and clear summaries.
-- 🎨 (If you use the VS Code version) even makes cool charts and graphs to help you visualize data.
+- 🎨 (If you use the Streamlit version) even makes cool charts and graphs to help you visualize data.

 ---